 Camp Wyandot is open to all youth entering 2nd to 12th grade!
-Membership in Camp Wyandot or participation in Camp Wyandot clubs is not a requirement to attend camp.
+Membership in Camp Wyandot or participation in Camp Wyandot clubs is not a requirement to attend summer camp.
 We welcome campers who are members of Boy Scouts, Girl Scouts, 4H and other scouting organizations, as well as children who are not affiliated with a scouting program.

 Whether it’s exploring Clear Creek or hiking the woods of the Hocking Hills, Camp Wyandot adventure camp offers a summer like no other – packed with friends, outdoor nature exploration, non-stop activities and fun.
 See why our campers return year after year!